 The chemistry of vision: The high efficiency of vision derives from the fact that a single photon of light is sufficient in activating a thousand G-proteins which in turn results in the hydrolysis of approximately 100,000 cGMP to GMP ultimately leading to a neuronal signal.
 Dr. Nesnas's group studies these proteins through the design and synthesis of various visual chromophores aiming to unravel this intriguing design and eventually lead to the design of similar systems geared to current needs including therapeutic treatments.

 Fluorescence-based sensors: The development of molecular sensors is of great interest world-wide.
-Dr. Brown and Dr. Baum collaborate in this area to show how fundamental science can broaden into applied work.
+Dr. Brown shows how fundamental science can broaden into applied work.
 In particular they have designed fluorescent compounds that can be quenched through the disruption of intramolecular hydrogen bonds.
 In so doing, they are creating artificial receptors whose emission of light can reveal the presensce of biologically important molecules.